Mantyasih inscription: Interpretations

-Bosch, in his book Sriwijaya, de Sailendrawamsa en de Sanjayawamsa (1952), suggests that in the Mataram Kingdom there were two dynasties, the Sanjaya dynasty and the Sailendra dynasty that equally ruled the kingdom.
+Bosch, in his book Sriwijaya, de Sailendrawamsa en de Sanjayawamsa (1952), suggests that in the Mataram kingdom, there were two dynasties, the Sanjaya dynasty, and the Sailendra dynasty that equally ruled the kingdom.
 The Sanjaya lineage was established by Sri Sanjaya, the founder of the Mataram Kingdom, who adhered to Shivaist Hinduism.
 The next Maharaja was Panangkaran, who, according to Bosch, was defeated by the Sailendras.
-Thus in Mataram there were two dynasties: the Sanjayas ruled the northern parts of Java, while the Sailendras ruled in southern Java.
+Thus in Mataram. there were two dynasties: the Sanjayas ruled the northern parts of Java, while the Sailendras ruled in southern Java.
 The daughter of Sailendra Maharaja Samaratungga, named Pramodhawardhani, married Rakai Pikatan of Sanjaya, who succeeded his father-in-law's throne.
-As the result, the Sanjaya returned to power in Mataram.
+As a result, the Sanjaya returned to power in Mataram.
 Bosch assumed that the title rakai was a dynastic title.
-The list of Sanjaya kings recorded in the Mantyasih inscription according Bosch:
+The list of Sanjaya kings recorded in the Mantyasih inscription according to Bosch: